adrianorsouza/reCAPTCHA-lib/README.md

 ####Custom language
 If you are using `Custom Theme Template` you must set a customized translation as well, despite using any **Standard Theme** that you need to display your reCAPTCHA widget in a different language which is not available in system built-in you can use your own translation strings.

 This library offers you a simple way to customize translation strings, within a folder [`I18n`](https://github.com/adrianorsouza/reCAPTCHA-lib/tree/master/lib/ReCaptcha/I18n) there's a few languages already translated in there.
-If you want to use one of them just pass the language code as first parameter to the object constructor see examples in section [options](#options) and [configuration](#configuration) above.
+If you want to use one of them just pass the language code as first parameter to the object constructor.
+See examples in section [options](#options) and [configuration](#configuration) above.

 Even if your language is not in there, you have two options to get your widget translated.